marc-ed-raffalli/lb-declarative-e2e-test/README.md

   It is used directly on the `Authorization` header and the request is sent without prior login.
 - `Object`: provides the credentials to use for the request (the Object provided is sent as is)
 - `Array[string|Object]`: A combination of the above.

+The `error` is an optional callback.
+When provided, it will be called with the test error and the request's response object.

 See the [extended definition][testGen#testDefinition] for more details.